segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 > info ""
 > The setup steps you'll use for Trait Enrichment depend on the type of Destination [you've connected](/docs/engage/trait-activation/trait-activation-setup/).
-> - For Facebook Custom Audiences and Google Adwords, use [set up Trait Enrichment](https://docs/engage/trait-activation/trait-enrichment/#destination-requirements).
+> - For Facebook Custom Audiences and Google Adwords, [use these destination requirements](#destination-requirements).
 > - If you're using Destination Actions, such as Salesforce Marketing Cloud, Braze Actions, or Salesforce Actions, use the [Destination Actions setup steps](#destination-actions-setup).